asdfjkl/ArdEBoard/README.md

 A video of playing with the board against Aart Bik's Chess for Android is available [here](https://youtu.be/BVx8kUXQ85c).

+The corresponding source code of the version with tactile switches is the latest commit in the repo.

 ## Operation

 Just plug in the board and trigger a move by pressing the switch on the source and the target field.